sp-mujuni/revision_counter/README.md

 # revision_counter

-A new Flutter project, that monitors how many times I read/revise my books.
+A new Flutter project, that monitors how many times I read/revise my books daily.